hds/hegdenu.net/content/posts/understanding-async-await-3.md

 (admittedly, what we're trying to do is wrong from the start)

-(so this isn't that surprising)
+(so it's not that surprising)

 What we're going to do is create a `MutexGuard` with a `'static` lifetime.

 That means, we're telling the borrow checker that it will last as long as it needs to.

-In this case, this is legitimately OK.
+In our case, this is legitimately OK.

 This is why we keep the Arc stored even though we don't need it.